-The Australian Endurance Sports Committee will meet in person in accordance with an EA Board-approved operational plan at locations and venues that minimise the travel, accommodation, venue and catering costs.
-Meetings must include the EA CEO or the CEO's representative.
+The National Jumping Committee will meet in person in accordance with an EA Board-approved operational plan at locations and venues that minimise the travel, accommodation, venue and catering costs.
+The EA CEO should be advised of the meeting schedule well in advance and be provided the opportunity to attend or send a representative.